VA-Explorer/va_explorer/docs/training/general/common_actions.md

 ## Searching for and Reviewing Specific VAs

-All roles have some level of access to search for and review specific VAs.
+All roles have some level of access to search for and review specific {term}`VA`s.
 To do so, click "Data Management" in the navigation bar to view the Data Management page.

-The Data Management page shows a paginated table of all the VAs in the system your account is eligible to see.
+The Data Management page shows a paginated table of all the {term}`VA`s in the system your account is eligible to see.
 For more information about your account and eligibility, see [Viewing Your Account Profile](#viewing-your-account-profile).
-On the Data Management page, you can search or filter available VAs with the following parameters:
+On the Data Management page, you can search or filter available {term}`VA`s with the following parameters:

 ````{eval-rst}